 American Rescue Plan dollars (signed into law in March 2021) were strategically allocated to stimulate the economy, and the ELCHC, recognized as a Gold GuideStar and 3-star Charity Navigator organization, remains committed to upholding the highest standards of fiscal transparency and accountability in the deployment of all state and federal dollars, including these ARPA funds.
 Not only has the ELCHC understood the critical importance of ensuring that every dollar is spent judiciously and effectively to maximize its impact on the community, but we have also been tasked with doing so within extremely tight time constraints.
 Today's meeting is the result of a swift reaction to the most recent award of \$32M in ARPA funding.
-With a steadfast dedication to transparency, and a trusted steward of public resources, a number of initiatives that will address the needs of our community will be served with the allocation of spending we seek your approval for today.
-In August 2023, the ELCHC launched a survey to determine the quality needs of providers to improve childcare in their centers and homes.
-747 providers completed the survey, and the results of this survey determined where to focus our ARPA Discretionary Grant efforts and dollars.
+With a steadfast dedication to transparency, and a trusted steward of public resources, a number of initiatives that will address the needs of our community will be served with the allocation of spending we seek your approval for today. (add sentence about Quality survey)